-Our sternum (breastbone) is made up of three parts, and you can see this on a newborn because the immature muscles make it look hollow.
-You may notice a small indentation in the middle of her chest.
-As she grows and the muscles mature, this indentation will disappear.
+Our sternum (breastbone) comprises three parts, and you can see this on a newborn because the immature muscles make it look hollow.
+You may notice a small indentation in the middle of their chest.
+As they grow and the muscles mature, this indentation will disappear.

 These are just a few things that you will learn about your newborn.
 When you meet your new little bundle, you will learn more than you ever imagined you could.